shreeyahi/study-fatigue-risk-analyzer/README.md

 3. Evaluate performance using held-out data
 4. Use the trained model to estimate next-day fatigue from new inputs

-The goal is not maximum accuracy — it’s understanding patterns and uncertainty.
+The goal is not maximum accuracy, it’s solely about understanding patterns and uncertainty.

 ---